avmjs/vapdeploy/README.md

 ## Plugins

 Plugins help format the output data, they simple intake the data string (usually a JSON string) and format that data however the developer wants.
 The most used plugin is the JSON minifier plugin which just minifies the outputted JSON information.
-There is a default set of plugins which are fed in through the ethdeploy method options input.
+There is a default set of plugins which are fed in through the vapdeploy method options input.
 See the `example` for more details.

 Here is the JSON Minifier plugin: